HastingsGreer/blog/SolveARubiksCubeWithoutMemorization.md

 14
 8 16

-lets rotate this to resemble the original locations
+lets rotate this to resemble the original locations, making our sequence

+bdddbd

 6 16
 14
 11 8

-and what we have found is a sequence that (restricted to this class of pieces) cycles a diagonal of three pieces: Our first useful sequence.
+and what we have found is a sequence that (restricted to the first class of pieces) cycles a diagonal of three pieces: 3 cycles are deeply useful sequences.
 By alternating rotating the bottom square and peforming this sequence to permute along the diagonal, it is easy to solve the remaining pieces of the first class.
 This introduces _parity_: you may find yourself in a situation where it appears that you need to swap 2 pieces, which is impossible to achieve with any sequence of 3 piece cycles.
 However, this is an illusion, as _rotating the bottom square once_ performs a 4 piece permutation, which can be combined with a 3 piece cycle to create a 2 piece cycle (hint hint)

-$animation of solving first class.
+animation of solving first class.

 Now, on to the second class of piece.